 My cooking is simple and enticing with the use of earthy spices, fresh herbs & blends that are synonymous with Indian cooking, based around dishes that inspire me and recipes that have been part of my family for generations.
 My food reflects regional Indian food, showcasing the amazing array of different tastes, techniques and styles on offer, where every community has their unique style and method of cooking.
 My debut cookbook ‘Indian Kitchen’ published by Hodder and Stoughton is out in May 2015 and will include traditional Indian curries and alongside recipes dating back to the 1950′s in Mumbai; recipes that I cook with even today.

 Here on my website and through the work I do as a private chef and writer my mission is to showcase how varied regional Indian flavours are and how, when you begin with fresh ingredients, you can easily pull together dishes and meals that are full of flavour making them part of your everyday lifestyle.

 I write a food column for a Vogue India and have featured in national as well as international food & lifestyle publications (The Independent newspaper, Red Magazine, Sunday Telegraph and Jamie Magazine to name a few) who have allowed me to share my love for Indian cooking and recipes that I have developed.

 I have also worked with leading food brands such as Sainsbury’s and Tilda rice developing recipes.
-Also cooking on Jamie Oliver’s online channel Food Tube and teaching Indian cookery classes at Jamie’s Cook school Recipease in London to reflect how versatile Indian curries can be.
+Also cooking with Jamie Oliver for his online channel Food Tube and teaching Indian cookery classes at Jamie’s Cook school Recipease in London to reflect how versatile Indian curries can be.